 Today’s Cubs Birthdays (June 13)

-The lefty pitcher (nicknamed “Lefty”, of course) was a member of the 1929 A’s team that beat the Cubs in the World Series, but fell on hard times after that season, and didn’t reemerge until the 1932 Cubs pennant winning season.
+The lefty pitcher (nicknamed “Lefty” of course) was a member of the 1929 A’s team that beat the Cubs in the World Series, but fell on hard times after that season, and didn’t reemerge until the 1932 Cubs pennant-winning season.
 He only appeared in two games for the Cubs that year, and in one more the following season.
 That was the end of his big league career.
-He died in 1950 at the age of 47.